celia-pixel-rgb/Project-Wedding-Ceremony/README-1.md

 The **CLI launcher** (`./combinedmodules`) presents a unified text menu that lets the user choose to open the Person module or the Category module from a single entry point — without having to remember separate binary names.
 Under the hood it calls `system("./person")` or `system("./category")`.

-The **GTK launcher** (`./launcher`) does the same graphically — it displays two clickable module cards (Person Management and Category Management) in a dark-navy/gold themed window.
+The **GTK launcher** (`./launcher`) does the same graphically — it displays three clickable module cards (Person Management, Category Management and Gift Management) in a dark-navy/gold themed window.
 Clicking a card launches the corresponding GTK GUI (`./gtkperson` or `./gtkcategory`) as a separate process.
-The Gift module (`./gift_gtk03`) can also be launched independently.
+T

 > ⚠️ **Important:** Because the Gift module reads both `persons.csv` and `category.csv`, you must have at least one registered guest and one assigned category before creating a gift record.
 Attempting to add a gift for an unregistered guest name will result in a lookup failure.